CaratacusPotts/Matrix-Sequencer/MatrixV2/INFORMATION.md

   - Turn: Left sets threshold down in pitch.
 Up goes up.
 - Velocity:
   - Click: Use finger to draw note velocity
   - Turn: When playing, if you turn, this will record the velocity for one loop.
+- Swing:
+  - Not implemented yet.

+ ### Song Mode

 ## Issues